Corel AfterShot Pro

-Corel AfterShot Pro is a commercial and proprietary raw image processing software by Corel.
+Corel AfterShot Pro is a commercial and proprietary raw image processing software by Alludo (formerly Corel Corporation).
 It is based on Bibble, which Corel acquired.
 It is notable among commercial raw software for offering a native and up to date Linux version.
 Version 2 was released on the March 21, 2014.
 Version 3 was released on the May 11, 2016.

 Corel also offers a version for Windows and Mac without the "Pro" suffix, Corel AfterShot.
 Corel AfterShot is more limited, and does not include "Perfectly Clear Noise Removal" or HDR processing.